fitbl4nk/bl4nk.kr/content/blog/SECCON CTF 2023 Quals - datastore1/index.md

 0x555555559490: 0x4141414141414141      0x4141414141414141
 ```

-Since `0x1000` is written to the `[0, 2, 0]->size` area of the `str_t` structure, we can freely overwrite `0x1000` bytes starting from `0x555555559490`, the address stored in `*content`, using this object.
+Since 0x1000 is written to the `[0, 2, 0]->size` area of the `str_t` structure, we can freely overwrite 0x1000 bytes starting from `0x555555559490`, the address stored in `*content`, using this object.

-### Libc leak
+### Libc Leak
-When solving the challenge, I thought *"since heap overflow is possible, I should first overwrite chunk size to leak libc"* without clear purpose...
+When solving the challenge, I thought *"since heap overflow is possible, I should first overwrite chunk size to leak libc"* without clear purpose, but...

-*"Since PIE is enabled and Full Relro is applied, I should give up on GOT overwrite and do libc leak -> stack leak to overwrite return address"* seems like the correct thought process.
+*"Since PIE and Full Relro is enabled, I should give up on GOT overwrite and leak libc -> leak stack to overwrite return address"* seems like the correct chain of thought.

 Anyway, I proceeded with libc leak using the technique of sending chunks to `unsorted bin` to store `main_arena` addresses.
 There were several conditions to meet, otherwise chunks wouldn't be sent to `unsorted bin`.

 - chunk size must be 0x420 or larger
 - chunk must exist in next area (`next_chunk`)
 - `next_chunk` must not be top chunk

-Especially contrary to the third condition, if `next_chunk` is top chunk, it just merges with top chunk and chunks aren't sent to `unsorted bin`.
+Especially if the thrid condition is not met, it just merges with top chunk and chunk is not sent to `unsorted bin`.

 Looking at memory from the earlier heap overflow situation to meet conditions one by one: